rpm-software-management/dnf5/doc/misc/aliases.7.rst

 It is possible to define custom aliases which can be then used as dnf commands or options to abbreviate longer command and option sequences.

-The aliases can be configured in the toml format and the configuration files are taken from these drop-in
+The aliases can be configured in the TOML format and the configuration files are loaded from these drop-in
 directories:

   - ``/usr/share/dnf5/aliases.d/``